minicreative/montegutsycamore.org/index.md

 My Fall 2022 garden died during the freeze at Christmas.
 In mid-January, I planted cover crop seed (rye and mustard) I got for free (thanks!) from [Sprout NOLA](https://www.sproutnolafarm.org/)'s Cover Crop session.
 I tilled these into the soil in early March, along with compost from [Schmelly's Dirt Farm](https://www.schmellys.com/).

-### Get Involved

-**Eat vegetables.** A free vegetable fridge is coming soon!
-Stay tuned.

-**Volunteer on Saturdays.** Check out a list of upcoming projects [here](https://tomasroy.notion.site/Montegut-Sycamore-projects-log-35b38e16fefa4edbab81669d1cc5d579).

-**Bring your compost.** The compost bin is visible at the back of 1833 Montegut St.

 ### About

 My name's Tomas Roy.
 I've been living on Montegut Street since August 2021 when I took a job with Habitat for Humanity building affordable houses in the Ninth Ward.
 I've been dreaming about the idea of caring for a small piece of land since I was a kid, and I'm overjoyed to be able to do it in my favorite city on earth.
 I'm excited about staying in one place, watching the seasons change and the trees grow.

 I'd love to hear from you!
-Shoot me an email at [tomasroy7@gmail.com](mailto:tomasroy7@gmail.com)
+Shoot me an email at [hello@montegutsycamore.org](mailto:hello@montegutsycamore.org)